asimons04/tesseract/README.md

 ### Media Bias Fact Check (MBFC) Integration
 Posts with URLs can have a MBFC button in the corner which will lookup the publisher in the MBFC database and return their bias and credibility information.

+**For Users**:  Know where the news stories in your feed are coming from and what their sources' credibility ratings are.

+**For Moderators/Admins**:  Quickly and easily identify and squash posts from disreputable sources.
+MBFC is integrated into the mod tooling allowing you to populate removal reasons / replies with the results of a MBFC lookup.
+Perfect for those who are moderating a news or political community.

 ### Fediseer Integration
 - See any endorsements, hesitations, and censures given to instances you're interacting with.